The Eyes of the Lord are on the righteous and His Ears are attentive to their prayers..

 'Therefore, I indeed will deal in wrath.
 My Eye will have no pity nor will I spare; and though they cry in My Ears with a loud voice, yet I will not listen to them' (Ezekiel 8:18).

 But didn't Christ release us from the Law?
 First, He fulfilled It.
 Then He became It.
 If we don't follow our Captain's Orders, He may not hear us when we most need Him.

 'Many will say to Me in that day, 'Lord, Lord, have we not prophesied in Your Name, cast out demons in Your Name, and done many wonders in Your Name?'
 And then I will declare to them, 'I never knew you; depart from Me, you who practice lawlessness!' ' (Matthew 7:21-23).

 Actors, models and talent for Christ, consider how some have gone AWOL:

 2) 'He who shuts his ear to the cry of the poor will also cry himself and not be answered' (Proverbs 21:13).
-When Christians disregard suffering (and instead regard their own welfare), why would the Lord of mercy heed them?
+When Christians disregard suffering (preferring to regard their own wants), why would the Lord of mercy heed them?

 3) 'If I regard wickedness in my heart, the Lord will not hear' (Psalm 66:18).
-To choose evil when better is known is a deal-breaking code of conduct.
+To choose evil when saints know better... is a deal-breaking code of conduct.
 'Therefore, to him who knows to do good and does not do it, to him it is sin' (James 4:17).